Cloud-Dark/kempes_image/README.md

 ## 🤝 Contributing

-Pull requests are welcome!
-Please read the contributing guidelines first.
+Contributions are welcome!
+Please read our [contributing guidelines](CONTRIBUTING.md) first.

+This project follows a [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

+## 📄 Lisensi